-Despite the short time Dr. Tobias has been owned by Mimi, the Company has been presented with and investigated various business development and acquisition opportunities.
+The industry in which the Company operates is undergoing constant change and as such, management sees various business development and acquisition opportunities.
 We leverage our relationships and industry contacts and advisors to identify acquisition opportunities.
 We are currently engaged in several joint-venture and acquisition discussions with a number of companies and small brands.
 We are uniquely positioned in Canada, as a potential consolidator of small e-commerce companies.
 Mindful of this, and in conjunction with our banking partners, we have a number of ongoing discussions underway.
 We will pursue strategic acquisitions and alliances that enable us to further broaden and diversify our product offerings, always mindful of our asset-light strategy.
 Opportunities currently being explored involve new product development, geographic expansion, new distribution channels and other potentially beneficial third party relationships.